Your questions about Twitter answered

 2. About what should I tweet?

 Tweet content that has value to users, such as personal and professional insights or original content.
 If you have links to new articles on living like Christ, an infographic you've designed, an upcoming church activity, a blog post you've authored, an answered prayer or a mobile photo, you may generate interest.
-Check out this article about the best time of the day to tweet.

 3. How can I use #hashtags effectively?